Jimbly/dcjam2024/Jimb-TODO.md

 TODO
-* start balancing combat encounters
+* bamf - automatically swap up tiers of they were level=2
+* give XP for finding notes / terminals
+* draft second level, play through first 2, measure time, check difficulty, put save game aside for later
 * placeholder one-time world events that display one of your characters in dialog (just hard-coded index in the event, not even random!)
-* give XP for finding notes / terminals
 * Insanity view
   * party portraits to change to monsters - silhouettes
   * ghosts moving through the level